 In 2001 I was blown away by Konono No. 1's Congotronics LP.
 Loved the thick, raw, distorted sound of it, both propulsive and hypnotic.
 That got me looking for similar stuff, and though I haven't found a ton of it, I have in recent years liked Moa Anbessa, Getachew Mekuria's collaborative album with Dutch postpunk group The Ex (honestly one of my favorite albums of the last decade), albums by Group Doueh and others on Sublime Frequencies, and some of the contemporary African music that labels like Sahel and Mississippi Records have been releasing recently: for instance Music from Saharan Cell Phones and Agali Ag Amoumime's Takamba.
 Ideally stuff that's a bit rough around the edges, not too heavily gentrified.
 In defense of that cell phone comp:

-― preternatural concepts concerning variances in sound and texture (contenderizer), Saturday, 31 March 2012 18:19 (five years ago) Permalink
+― preternatural concepts concerning variances in sound and texture (contenderizer), Saturday, 31 March 2012 18:19 (six years ago) Permalink

 If you liked Konono No. 1, dig up a copy of the Maleem Mahmoud Ghania album Trance of Seven Colors, with Pharoah Sanders, from 1994.
 Out of print, but totally worth a download.
 Buzzing, bass-heavy roars and clatter from the Gnawa musicians, with Sanders absolutely ripping his horn apart over the top of it all.

 ― 誤訳侮辱, Sunday, 1 April 2012 17:52 (six years ago) Permalink

 wow, thanks 誤訳侮辱, that sounds amazing. <3 pharoah sanders, so...